 - Educational programs to help facilitate behavioral change with the public as well as,

 - Promote walking as the simplest, most cost-efficient way to improve a city’s economic and environmental viability.

 - Help foster regulatory changes regarding traffic laws / penalties

-- Hoping to coordinate with other groups in the region to create a broader base of constituents to advocate for change
+- Hoping to coordinate with the Arlington FSS and Fairfax FSS chapters in the region to create a broader base of constituents to advocate for change